junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Belarus Democracy Reauthorization Act of 2011”.
+This Act may be cited as the “Belarus Democracy and Human Rights Act of 2011”.

 ## § 2.
 Findings; Statement of policy